gwww/elkm1/README.md

 ### `simple`

 The `simple` Python script is a trivial use of the ElkM1 library.
 It connects to the panel, syncs to internal memory, and continues listening for any messages from the panel.
-The IP address is hard coded in this file.
-Edit the file to the IP address on your Elk panel.
+The URL of the ElkM1 to connect to is retrieved from an environment variable named `ELKM1_URL`.

 ### `elk`